maryi/CSCW-Project/Project report/ReportDocument.md

  * Most of the tasks will be new
  * Developing: support for evolving tasks

 *Domains*: This descriptor is related with the Number of Communities of Practice dimension in the MoCA framework.
-The original dimension cares abour the number of communities of practice represented in the coordinated action.
+The original dimension cares about the number of communities of practice represented in the coordinated action.
 However, while we think the question about 'how many?' is important we think another question 'which ones?' is more relevant to our purpose.
 In fact, the user by selecting which communities are included in the collaboration is also providing information about the quantity.

 This decision was made considering the usefulness of the information provided by the user.
 If the user indicates collaboration between two communities, that information is not relevant to recommend any tool support.
 But if the user indicated for example engineering and general public, our application can have an additional filter to select potentially good tools.
 This descriptor has a linear correspondence with the one of the same name in the tool-feature descriptor set where also the same possible values apply.

 In particular, the selection of possible values for this descriptor was based on the high level categories of JACS ([Joint Academic Coding System](https://www.hesa.ac.uk/index.php?option=com_content&view=article&id=158 "JACS")).
 For a complete list of possible values in this descriptor refer to [APPENDIX 1](https://github.com/maryi/CSCW-Project/blob/master/Project%20report/APPENDIX%201%20-%20Domains%20values%20based%20on%20JACS.md)

+*Purpose*: This descriptor was added to complete the definition of the coordinated action.
+We wanted to be specific about the kind of collaboration described by the user.
+We based our selection of possible values in the typology describe by Bower (2015) as technologies for collaboration.

 ### 2. Technical specifications